In 2013 Mohamad Aljounde and his family fled Syria to Lebanon where 1.5 million syrian refugees live.

 Malala Yousafzai and Mohamad Aljounde at the ICPP ceremony in 2017

-Gharsah Sweden was established to support the school in Lebanon and raise awareness about the refugee status in Lebanon.
+Gharsah Sweden was established to support the school in Lebanon and raise awareness about the refugee statues in Lebanon.

 Due to the covid 19 Global pandemic, Beirut port explosion, and the severe increase in prices the situation in Lebanon is critical and uncertain.
 With that comes a lack of funding for grassroots initiatives like Gharsah Center.
 The children's program is the one affected the most by the crises, and it is now at the risk of shutting down.